fortrabbit/help/docs/install-symfony-5.md

 ## Quick start

-We assume that you already have your [Symfony project locally](http://symfony.com/download).
+It is assumed that you already have a Symfony project installed and running locally.
+This can be an existing project or a new one, see the [official download page](https://symfony.com/download) for instructions for your local Operating System.

-Given that fortrabbit uses Apache as a web server, consider fetching the default .htaccess file for symfony, via flex (since this is from contrib repository, you will be asked to confirm the installation.
+Given that fortrabbit uses Apache as a web server, consider fetching the default `.htaccess` file for Symfony, via flex (since this is from contrib repository, you will be asked to confirm the installation.
 Do it by pressing `y`):

 ```bash
 $ composer require symfony/apache-pack